radams15/castor/README.md

 # Castor

-`castor` is a graphical Gemini Project client written in Rust with GTK.
+`castor` is a graphical client for plain-text protocols written in Rust with GTK.

+It currently supports the Gemini, Gopher and Finger protocols.

 ![Screenshot](https://juliensharing.s3.amazonaws.com/screenshot.png)